 I figured festivals create a unique environment for trading.
 They're a closed system where people only have what they brought in and can't access anything else.
 Sure they can ask others, but no one talks to strangers these days.
 Therefore I was at an advantage—I'd just need to find someone who needed a cigarette.
 Actually, I needed a cigarette.

 These guys were more than happy to help me out with a ciggie.
-If you see them please return the favour or buy them a beer or something.
+If you see them please return the favor or buy them a beer or something.
 Quality blokes.

 It was harder than I thought.
 It was hot, and nobody seemed willing to trade anything of value.
 I came across this guy drinking beer from a protein shaker.
 I offered to trade the cigarette for the remaining beer.
 He told me to fuck off.